TAUSBV/dqf-api/v3/README.md

 Irrespective of the POST approach you decide to use, you will need to ensure that DQF receives all required information to produce accurate reports.
 This includes all relevant (source/target) segment and review information that complement that translated/reviewed content itself.
 Please consider carefully how you want to approach the submissions to DQF.
 If you need assistance please contact the DQF Team.

-**IMPORTANT:** DQF requires all translated segments at least once while a DQF project is still of type _translation_.
+**IMPORTANT:** DQF requires all translated segments (edited or not) to be posted for any child project that is directly associated with the translation activity.
 This is necessary both for statistical purposes as well as to enable subsequent POST calls in DQF review projects.

 <a name="targetSegments"/>
 ## Target Segment Info